Natalie-Daniel/OSCAR/README.md

 Save
 Open that file
 Complete the setup process > Finish.
-It will download in the background In GitHub, go to the repository you want to clone.
+It will download in the background
+>* Step 2: In GitHub, go to the repository you want to clone.
 Click the green Code button
 Download ZIP
 Save the file
-Open Visual Studio Code (or close it and restart if you had it open prior to downloading node).
+>* Step 3: Open Visual Studio Code (or close it and restart if you had it open prior to downloading node).
 In the top left-hand corner of the screen, click File > Open Folder… > select the folder you just saved > Open At the top of the screen, select Terminal > New Terminal A new terminal at the bottom of the screen will pop up.
 All the way to the right, there is a plus sign with a drop down arrow option.
 Click the arrow > select Git Bash